July, 2022 Update: I originally wrote about Zapier’s SEO strategy back in late 2018. At the time, programmatic SEO was relatively unheard of.

 - How they launch each page to generate a bunch of high quality backlinks right out of the gate.

-- And how they use search marketing to create a more powerful network effect.
+- And how they use organic search to create a more powerful network effect.

 Capturing Millions of High Intent Searchers Each Month